Johnkecops/Study-Case-of-Bioinformatics-Algorithm/README.md

    https://doi.org/10.31344/ijhhs.v5i2.256
 2. Widjaja, A., Wibowo, S., & Parikesit, A. A. (2025).
-THE COMPARISON BETWEEN LOGISTIC REGRESSION AND CONVOLUTIONAL NEURAL NETWORK FOR MULTI-DRUG RESISTANT TUBERCULOSIS PREDICTION. *Jurnal Bioteknologi Dan Biosains Indonesia*, *12*(1), 31–44. https://doi.org/10.11594/jbbi.12.1
+THE COMPARISON BETWEEN LOGISTIC REGRESSION AND CONVOLUTIONAL NEURAL NETWORK FOR MULTI-DRUG RESISTANT TUBERCULOSIS PREDICTION. *Jurnal Bioteknologi Dan Biosains Indonesia*, *12*(1), 31–44. https://doi.org/10.55981/jbbi.2025.9769
 3. Valeska, M. D., Adisurja, G. P., Bernard, S., Wijaya, R., Aldino, M., & Parikesit, A. A. (2019).
    The Role of Bioinformatics in Personalized Medicine: Your Future Medical Treatment. *Cermin Dunia Kedokteran*, *46*(12), 785–788. https://doi.org/10.5281/zenodo.4460835

-**Note on identifier resolution**, checked 25 September 2026.
-Reference 1 resolves in Crossref, which returns the page range 177-184.
-Reference 2's DOI as printed above does not resolve: `10.11594` is the journal's former registrant prefix and `jbbi.12.1` addresses the issue rather than the article.
-The article itself is registered at `10.55981/jbbi.2025.9769`, and Crossref confirms the same title, volume 12, issue 1 and pages 31-44.
-Reference 3 resolves through Zenodo and DataCite rather than Crossref, which is expected for a Zenodo deposit; the record's metadata matches the citation, with publication date 29 November 2019.
+## Note
+- Paper will be posted in this repository as soon as it is published

-Methodological sources for the equations implemented here are cited in the module docstrings of `algos.py` and `ncbi.py`, and in full in the proceeding itself.
+- Methodological sources for the equations implemented here are cited in the module docstrings of `algos.py` and `ncbi.py`, and in full in the proceeding itself.